- November 21, 2015

 If you have diabetes you know how complicated life can be: monitoring your blood sugar, watching your diet, and a whole host of other hassles become part of daily life.
 You might not realize it but your oral health can be at risk as well!

 At Shorewood Family Dental Care we believe strongly in patient education.
 The information we share with you can be the difference between maintaining a healthy mouth and ending up with missing teeth and we don’t want you to have to suffer from that!
-Today we’re going to discuss the oral health risks for diabetic patients and how you can manage those risks to keep your mouth healthy!
+Today we’re going to discuss the link between diabetes, teeth and gum problems.
+As we go over the oral health risks for diabetic patients, we will teach you on how to manage those risks and keep your mouth healthy!

 Infection Risks Are Much Higher